lohvht/logfeller/README.md

 	// 	"m" - month
 	// 	"y" - year
 	When WhenRotate `json:"when" yaml:"when"`
-	// RotationSchedule defines the exact time that the rotator should be
+	// RotationSchedule defines the when the rotation should be occur.
-	// rotating.
-The values that should be passed into depends on the When field.
+	// The values that should be passed into depends on the When field.
 	// If When is:
 	// 	"h" - pass in strings of format "04:05" (MM:SS)
 	// 	"d" - pass in strings of format "1504:05" (HHMM:SS)